kartonfarkas/api_docs/source/suite/emails/email_data.rst

      - Contact lists may be retrieved via the :doc:`../contacts/contact_list_list` endpoint
    * - cc_list
      - int
-     - Contact list ID, if the email is sent, this contactlist also receives it.
+     - The ID of the contact list which will receive a copy of the email when sent.
 Only works if BCC List is enabled.
      -
    * - html_source
      - string